iyungrozy/Honjo-Online-Shop-Laravel/README.md

 # Docker Laravel Development Environment

 This repository contains a Docker-based Laravel development environment that allows you to run Laravel without relying on local Windows environments like Laragon.
+The setup is designed to be cross-platform compatible and includes automation scripts for both Windows and Unix-based systems.

 ## Prerequisites